Eemeliri/emerald_stuff/README.md

 * Change Pokemon moves from the party menu
 * No need to water berry trees on rainy routes (Credit: BuffelSalt)
 * Reset clock by pressing R
+* Check EVs and IVs in PC by pressing Start

 ### Other Changes
 * [**Overworld expansion**](https://github.com/ghoulslash/pokeemerald/tree/overworld-expansion)